ziqian98/Web-Search-Engine-System/QryEval/ReadMe.txt

-This software illustrates the architecture for the portion of a search engine that evaluates queries.
+This software illustrates the architecture for the portion of a searchengine that evaluates queries.
 Documents are stored in Lucene 8.1.1 indexes.
 Several main components are described below.

 QryEval is the main class.
 Given a parameter file which specifies the index path and query file in a key value pair (e.g., index=path_to_index), it opens the index, evaluates the queries, and prints the results.

 Qry is an abstract class for all query operators (e.g., AND, OR, SYN, NEAR/n, WINDOW/n, etc).
-It has just a few data structures and methods that are common to all query operators.
-The rest of the class is just abstract definitions of query operator capabilities.
+It has some data structures and methods that are common to all query operators.
+The rest of the class are abstract definitions of query operator capabilities.

 QryIop and QrySop are extensions of Qry that are specialized for query opeators that produce inverted lists (e.g., TERM, SYN, NEAR/n) and query operators that produce score lists (e.g., AND, SCORE).

 QryIopTerm, QryIopSyn, and QrySopOr are query operator implementations for term (e.g., "apple"), synonym ("SYN"), and boolean OR query operators.

 This implementation contains 4 types of query operators: